-The year 2017 turned out to be an eventful one for the Restaurant Industry.
-The proposal of the GST was welcomed with open arms, but as the year proceeded, a number of regulations posed major challenges to the restaurant business.
+The restaurant industry in India in 2017 saw many changes.
+The proposal of the GST was welcomed with open arms, but as the year proceeded, some regulations posed significant challenges to the restaurant business.
 Let us take a look back at how the year 2017 was for the Restaurant Industry.

-There have been a number of government regulations and policies that affected the restaurant industry in 2017.
+There have been many government regulations and policies that affected the restaurant industry in 2017.
 Read on to find out their impact on the restaurant business.

 Jan- Discretionary Service Charge